 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Your doctor will make a diagnosis of Alzheimers after a thorough clinical evaluation and a series of tests.
+This includes a thorough neurological evaluation along with a series of tests.
 Other tests may include those which will increase or decrease the likelihood that you have Alzheimers disease.
 Your doctor will also perform tests to eliminate the possibility of other conditions causing the dementia.

 These tests help determine if you have signs of dementia, how severe the dementia is, or to look for other causes of dementia.
 They may include: